We believe in authenticity and love when we discover Authentic Floridians who beat to their own drum.

 To the right of the entrance was a welcoming multi-use outdoor area.
-I thought it was a gift shop (forgetting this was actually someone’s home and not a museum), but it’s really a covered porch that appears to be used for dining, creating art, enjoying a music jam session or whatever other need may pop up for the owners.
+I thought it was a gift shop (forgetting this was actually someone’s home and not a museum), but it’s really a covered porch that appears to be used for dining, creating art, enjoying a music jam session, or whatever other need may pop up for the owners.

 We were nervous to peek in the windows since we were not sure if people were staying in the main house or cottage.
-We knew we had to come back when the owners were expecting us, so we could do a more thorough story on the whole house and the people behind it and maybe even get to see the inside of the house.
+Overall, we knew we had to come back when the owners were expecting us, so we could do a more thorough story on the whole house and the people behind it and maybe even get to see the inside of the house.
 (Stay tuned …)

 As mentioned, the owners are both artists, who travel frequently to art shows/festivals.
-Although they were out of town this particular weekend when we decided to pop by, their good friend, Heather Richardson, who we ended up meeting in a kismet way at SHAMc, confirmed that the owners have no issues with people enjoying their property like we did.
+Although they were out of town this particular weekend when we decided to pop by, their good friend, Heather Richardson, who we ended up meeting in a kismet way at SHAMc, confirmed that the owners have no issues with people enjoying their property as we did.

 The whole place is truly a visual feast.
 The owners have created such a fine mixture of Florida’s natural landscaping with original art splashed into the setting.
 So clever and creative!
 And, so cool, that this community embraces it!

 Visitors can also get some great ideas on how to recycle their everyday household goods and turn them into works of art.
 For example, the colorful bottle gardens are inspirational and easy to create.
-(NOTE: if you look carefully, you may catch some pop culture icons thrown into the mix … for example, we spy a french fry ride from a McDonald-Land playground).
+(NOTE: if you look carefully, you may catch some pop culture icons thrown into the mix.
+For example, we spy a french fry ride from a McDonald-Land playground).

 So, the next time you are near Safety Harbor in Pinellas County, plug Todd Ramquist and Kiaralinda’s wonderful home address into your GPS and see Whimzeyland first-hand.
 Also, make sure you plan time to visit SHAMc.

-Safety Harbor Art and Music Center is a 501(c) non-profit organization whose mission is to promote knowledge of and education in the fine arts, the visual arts, and the performing arts.
+Safety Harbor Art and Music Center is a 501(c) non-profit organization whose mission is to promote knowledge of and education in fine arts, the visual arts, and the performing arts.
 All donations are tax-deductible and greatly contribute to the arts in the community.

-Safety Harbor Art and Music Center (SHAMc) was a lifelong dream for Todd Ramquist, Kiaralinda and Heather Richardson, who are the Founders.
+Safety Harbor Art and Music Center (SHAMc) was a lifelong dream for Todd Ramquist, Kiaralinda, and Heather Richardson, who are the Founders.
 Thanks to a Pepsi Refresh Grant, as well as the support of the community and people around the world, they were able to start the transformation of the Rigsby House into what is now known as SHAMc.

 Look for an Authentic Floridians vlog coming soon to our YouTube Channel for more about SHAMc.